-The full story on the complete installation process available here or by from the top of the page and selecting specific sections.
+The full story on the complete installation process available by going to the top of the page and selecting specific sections.
 Body, Chassis, engine, electrical, etc. each have their own sections.
 The photo gallery below is a small subset of the thousands of photos taken during the three year rebuild.
 Technically, not a restoration, as our goal was not to bring it back to precisely where it was when it left the factory.
 Instead, while wanting it to look like it had just come new from the factory, we planned to update where possible, making the car safer, more reliable and better.
 This we did.
 At the same time, we’ve kept all the original parts, should someone wish to return it to authentic originality.
 Every single part of the car was removed, examined and then renewed, replaced or restored to as-new or better condition.
 Note: Double Click on any photo to see a large, hi-res version of that particular photo.

 After my restoration was complete, Brian Buckland encouraged me to contact Andy Graham at Lotus Headquarters in Hethel, Norwich England.
 Graham is the official Company Archivist.
 Once a car is matched with the records at the Hethel plant headquarters, Graham is able to issue a certificate of authenticity as well as provide additional details on the car – things like the month and year it was completed, the original exterior body color, interior color and type and when it appeared in the line up.
 With Graham’s research I learned, for instance, that my Elan is 444th out of 473 Elan S4’s built up to the end of 1969 with the G prefix engines.
 Getting this authentication certificate required providing Andy Graham with a host of pictures, especially photographs of all the numbers on the engine block, car body and frame.
 Graham provided me with a certificate after he’d completed his research and investigations along with a informative letter including a host of additional details about my car that only someone at the factory with access to their records could know.
 Here is a link to Graham’s letter and certificate.